canow-co/canow-chain/docs/architecture/canow_did_method.md

 ![Linked DID Sequence diagram](sources/linked-did-sequence.png)

-This option is similar with CAs, because trusted DIDs store their “certificate” inside their DID Resource.
+This option is similar to CAs, because trusted DIDs store their “certificate” inside their DID Resource.
 But there are no specific roots of trust like DIDs with specific status.
 All DIDs have the same permissions.

 Like any other verifiable credentials, **a credential issued by trusting DID to trusted DID can be revoked**.
 In such a case, it will be contained in a [Revocation Status List](https://w3c-ccg.github.io/vc-status-rl-2020/) or [Revocation Entry](https://hyperledger.github.io/anoncreds-spec/#issuer-create-and-publish-revocation-registry-objects), depending on the manner in which this type of credentials is revoked.
 Revocation Status List will be put into the Issuer’s DID resource.